Dark-Elektron/CavityDesignHub/docs/source/quickstart.rst

 Tune
 ^^^^

 In the design of accelerator cavities, we usually want the cavity to operate at a particular frequency.
-We have 6 variables to play around with and one variable is reserved for tuning to the desired frequency.
+We have six variables to play around with and one variable is reserved for tuning to the desired frequency.
 In most cases, the equator radius ``Req`` is the preferred variable for tuning for mid cell cavities.
 For the end cells, L is the tune variable.
 There are several other variations to this.
-For example, in a single or 2 cell cavity, L or Req could be selected as the tune variable.
+For example, in a single or 2 cell cavity, ``L`` or ``Req`` could be selected as the tune variable.
 For cavities with flat-tops, like the Jlab cavities \ref{}, ``l``, the length of the flat top section is the tune variable.

 In the following example, we will tune Req of the mid cell of a TESLA cavity to operate at a fundamental mode frequency of 1300~MHz.
 The description of the fields are given in \ref{}.

 * | On the homepage of the application, click on :guilabel:`TUNE` or the side button :guilabel:`T`.
 This will navigate
   | to the `Tune` frame.